bwdutton/gallery3-docker/README.md

 ## Upgrade Note

-The original (nginx) version of this container used /var/www/var for the volume but this has been changed to /var/www/html/var in the latest apache containers.
+The original (docker hub) version of this container used /var/www/var for the volume.
+This has been changed to /var/www/html/var in the latest apache containers found on github.
 Please update your docker bind mounts or if you are using the built in volume you will need to `docker cp` the data out of your existing container and into your new container.

 ## Readme